5 resources to help with homework

 Okay, so we’re biased, but hear us out.
 National Geographic Kids compliments the curriculum and prides itself on being an ‘edutainer’ – that is, kids have so much engaging with our content, they don’t even realise they’re learning!

-As well as our top-selling magazine – great for reducing screen time for kids – which covers everything from science and nature to world culture, we also have an extensive website bursting with fact files, features and quizzes on everything from the Great Wall of China to the structure of the Earth.
+- – While our printed magazine is great for cutting down on screen time, our website is bursting with free homework help.
+Here, kids can find fact files, features and quizzes on everything from the Great Wall of China to the structure of the Earth.

-Also worth exploring is our Primary Resources section.
-These curriculum-aligned, downloadable resources cover Science, Geography, Maths, English and everything between, and come with activity suggestions and guidance on how best to use them.
+- – Finally, whether you’re a parent, teacher or home educator, it’s worth exploring our online Primary Resources section.
+These curriculum-aligned, downloadable resources cover Science, Geography, Maths, English and everything between.
+Plus, they come with activity suggestions and guidance on how best to use them.

 2. The School Run